olympai/capstone25-app/README.md

 License not specified.
 Contact repository maintainer for licensing information and usage rights.

 ## Use of AI
-Claude by Anthropic was used to support bug fixing and testing throughout the development process.
+Claude by Anthropic was used in the development of this application's frontend, including the design and implementation of the Streamlit user interface, component layout, and interactive features.
+AI assistance was also utilized for bug fixing and testing throughout the development process.